pymc-labs/CausalPy/docs/glossary.md

 **Synthetic control method:** The synthetic control method is a statistical method used to evaluate the effect of an intervention in comparative case studies.
 It involves the construction of a weighted combination of groups used as controls, to which the treatment group is compared.

-**Treatement on the treated (TOT) effect:** The average effect of the treatment on the units that recieved it.
+**Treatment on the treated (TOT) effect:** The average effect of the treatment on the units that recieved it.
 Also called the average treatment effect on the treated (ATT).

 **Treatment effect:** The difference in outcomes between what happened after a treatment is implemented and what would have happened (see Counterfactual) if the treatment had not been implemented, assuming everything else had been the same.